Shahabazkha/B9IS124/README.md

 # Created branch master
-# All data resied in master branch
+# All data resides in master branch